Decay of correlations and thermodynamic limit for the circular Riesz gas: Decay of correlations for the long-range Riesz gas

-\paragraph{\bf{Step 3: control on the commutator with $\mc{L}^{\mu}$}} We give a control on the quantity $\lL_\alpha \sA\lL_\alpha^{-1}-\sA$.
-Recall that the matrix $\sA$ fails to be uniformly definite positive (in $N$).
-Consequently one cannot bound the differential term in (\ref{eq:ipp3}) by the norm $|D\psi^{\dis}|$.
-However as we have seen in Lemma \ref{lemma:diff} the gradient of $\psi$ satisfies a global decay estimate whenever $\psi$ does.
+\paragraph{\bf{Step 5: control on differential commutator}} Since $\sA$ fails to be uniformly positive-definite in $n$, one cannot directly bound the differential term in (\ref{eq:ipp3}) by $|D\psi^{\dis}|$.
+However as we have seen in Lemma \ref{lemma:diff}, the gradient of $\psi$ satisfies a global decay estimate whenever $\psi$ does.
 Let us first split the quantity of interest into